-It was a rainy evening, about 7 P.M., on February 26 in Sanford, Florida, a fast-growing city of more than 50,000 in Seminole County near Orlando.
-In recent years, Sanford had been experiencing a sharp upswing of burglaries and other crimes, enough of one at any rate to form citizen anti-crime patrols.
+It was a rainy evening, a little after 7 P.M., on February 26 in Sanford, Florida, a fast-growing city of more than 50,000 in Seminole County near Orlando.
+In recent years, Sanford had been experiencing a sharp upswing of burglaries and other crimes, enough of one at any rate to form a citizen anti-crime patrol.
 Zimmerman, a mixed-race white (his mother is Peruvian), age 28, served as a patrol captain.
 Like any person in his position, his understood that his job was to observe and report; i.e., he should let police handle any potentially dangerous situation.
 But under extreme circumstances, it is understandable why even this rule might be broken.
 And this was an extreme evening.
 Zimmerman, while driving his vehicle on an errand, came across a teenaged pedestrian whom he felt could be dangerous.
 His name was Trayvon Martin, a 17-year-old black high school student from Miami Gardens in Dade County.
 Martin looked to be at least 6'0."
 And he didn't look weak.
-He'd come up to Sanford for a temporary stay with his father during a 10-day school suspension (not his first suspension either).
+He'd come up to Sanford with his father for a temporary stay with the father's girlfriend during a 10-day school suspension - not his first either.
 Significantly, he was wearing a hooded sweatshirt, or "hoodie."
 It's common knowledge that people who dress this way often have a crime to hide.
 In other words, quite apart from race, many people might have viewed Martin, hardly the "child" his supporters imagine him to have been, with a certain measure of suspicion.

 George Zimmerman was suspicious when he saw Martin walk down the street, returning from a convenience store.
-His destination was the residence of his father, located in a gated community, the Retreat at Twin Lakes.
+His destination was the father's girlfriend's residence in a gated townhome complex, The Retreat at Twin Lakes.
 Zimmerman followed him.
 Once inside the complex, he observed Martin veer off the main street and onto a path between two rows of townhouses.
 Martin, aware he was being watched, began to run.
-Zimmerman got out of his vehicle, gave chase, but lost him.
-He then called a non-emergency police number to indicate this guy could be a perp.
+Zimmerman got out of his vehicle, gave chase, but soon lost him.
+He then called a non-emergency police number to indicate this guy could be a suspect.
 The dispatcher asked, "Are you following him?"
 Zimmerman said "yes."
-The dispatcher replied, "OK, we don't need you to do that."
+The dispatcher replied, "We don't need you to do that."
 An important distinction must be made here: The dispatcher was telling Zimmerman that he didn't have to follow the suspect, not that he couldn't.
-Zimmerman, not in formal violation of a police directive, continued his search, decided not to give further chase.
+Zimmerman, though not in formal violation of a police directive had he continued his search, decided not to give further chase.

-Shortly thereafter, he found Trayvon Martin - or more accurately, Trayvon Martin found him.
-From behind a building, the teen suddenly stepped directly into Zimmerman's path and asked him in a menacing way, "What's your problem, homie?"
+But if he couldn't find Trayvon Martin, suddenly Trayvon Martin found him.
+From behind a building, the teen suddenly stepped directly in front of Zimmerman and asked him menacingly, "What's your problem, homie?"
 Zimmerman responded, likely with more than a touch of fear, that he didn't have a problem.
 Zimmerman then reached for his cell phone.
 Martin quickly responded, "You do now," charged at Zimmerman, and then decked him with a sucker punch in the nose.
-The blow knocked Zimmerman to the ground.
+The blow knocked Zimmerman to the pavement.
 Rather than be satisfied that he made his (highly illegal) point, Martin pressed his advantage.
 He pinned a prone, face-up Zimmerman, and slammed his head against the ground.
 When Zimmerman yelled, Martin told him to shut up and hit him again, and told him he was going to kill him.
 Zimmerman now had every reason to fear for his life.
-Unbeknownst to Martin, he also had the means to save his life.
-Zimmerman pulled out a handgun from his pocket and, after a brief struggle, fired at least one shot at close range, hitting Martin in the chest.
+Fortunately, he had the means to save it.
+Zimmerman pulled out a handgun from his pocket and, after a brief struggle, fired a shot at close range, hitting Martin in the chest.
 "You got me," Martin said, falling backward.
 When police arrived at the scene, they found Martin lying on the ground.
 He would die about 7:30 PM.
-Zimmerman was alive, but with a bloody nose, a cut on the back of his head, and grass stains on the back of his shirt.
+Zimmerman was alive, but with a broken nose and a deep cut on the back of his head.

 Police, on the scene in response to a number of emergency "911" calls, took Zimmerman into custody for questioning.
 Following interrogation, they decided against arresting him.
 Sanford Police Chief Billy Lee had concluded there was no evidence to dispute Zimmerman's assertion of having acted in self-defense.
 First-person statements support this conclusion.
 Sanford Police Officer Timothy Smith indicated: